Companies Using WordPress

 WordPress Usage Statistics

-WordPress has been one of the most tracked technologies since 2005, growing from just 111 active domains to over 5.8 million active domains by early 2025.
-The platform experienced its steepest growth phase from 2018 to 2024, nearly tripling its footprint as businesses accelerated digital transformation.
+TechnologyChecker.io has tracked WordPress since 2005, when it had just 111 active domains.
+By early 2025, that number had grown to over 5.8 million active domains.
+The steepest growth phase came from 2018 to 2024, when active domains nearly tripled as businesses accelerated digital transformation.

 List of Companies Using WordPress